bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-To view the code of the app component, I click on the app.Js file.
-Notice that the starting code of my app component just under some text that describes the task at hand, which is to display three images with some styling.
+<p>To view the code of the app component, I click on the app.Js file.
+Notice that the
+starting code of my app component just under some text that describes the task at hand, which is to display three images with some styling.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s12-c.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->